 Hospital access would arrive sooner, thank to long and steady pressure by Charlotte’s black doctors, plus some federal help.
 “Foremost in the struggle for hospital availability was Dr. Reginald Hawkins, a practicing dentist and minister,” wrote Rann years later, tipping his hat to his McCrorey Heights neighbor.
 During 1961 Hawkins led “Johnson C. Smith University students in picketing the four hospitals and held a prayer vigil on the front lawn of Memorial Hospital.
 Memorial had opened 38 beds and Mercy 28 for Negro patients in isolated areas.
 No black doctor had privileges” — in other words, could not visit patients in the white hospitals.

 When marches produced no effect, wrote Rann, Dr. Hawkins appealed directly to U.S. Attorney General Robert Kennedy, brother of President John F. Kennedy.
 Hawkins pointed out that all the hospitals had utilized federal construction funds under the Hill-Burton Act which required equal treatment.
 Robert Kennedy, known for his willingness to wield federal power for Civil Rights, arranged for three U.S Health Department officials to visit Charlotte on a fact-finding mission on August 15, 1962.
 “Immediately Mr. John Rankin, the Memorial administrator, announced that ‘the doors are open to one and all,'” remembered Rann.
-In July of 1963, the hospital’s governing council “voted unanimously to remove all barriers” to black physicians.
-That September newspapers around the South carried an Associated Press story on Emery Rann, “First Negro Doctor Approved for Staff” at Charlotte Memorial Hospital.
+Dr C.W.
+Williams became the first African American on staff at Memorial Hospital.
+In September of 1963, Dr. Emery Rann became the second.

 The success did not come without tension inside Charlotte’s black leadership.
 An Associated Press series “The Deepening Crisis” picked up by many newspapers across the nation in August 1963 juxtaposed comments by Dr. Rann and his McCrorey Heights neighbor Dr. Reginald Hawkins.
 “Our demonstrations have simply outgrown their usefulness.
 It is now time we started negotiating with city council.
 I don’t see what good we can now derive from an ugly incident which could occur during a demonstration,” said Rann.
 “I served in World War II and Korea and I have no intention of stopping my people’s fight for equal rights.
 We want those rights now.
 Not gradually … but now,” said Hawkins. ” Rann’s stance reflected his lifetime of working his way inside the nation’s white institutions, an effective pathway to power.
 Despite the newspaper quotes, he also valued Reginald Hawkins “outsider” efforts to keep the pressure on.